quiltdata/quilt/docs/advanced-features/s3-prefix-permissions.md

-* Similar to prefixes (above), Quilt Packages that reference prefixes that users cannot access via IAM will reveal package-relative file names and object-level _Quilt_ metadata, but will not reveal S3 object metadata and will not reveal object contents.
+* Similar to prefixes (above), Quilt Packages that reference prefixes that users cannot access via IAM will reveal package-relative file names and object-level _Quilt_ metadata, but will neither reveal S3 object metadata nor S3 object contents.
 Clicking on a package entry in the Catalog that has a physical key that the user is not allowed to access will display an _Access Denied_ message.